Stephan007007/Adaptive-Photo-Mosaic-GUI/README.md

 Download source (click "Code" and "Download zip"), extract the zip, install requirements, open adaptive_photo_mosaic_gui.py

 # Requirements
+If you haven't already, install Python.
+On Windows it's relatively simple - open cmd as administrator and type in:

+winget install python

+(Hopefully it should automatically add Python to PATH.
+Try the command below - if it fails, look up "Add Python to PATH on Windows")

 Before opening adaptive_photo_mosaic_gui.py, you have to open cmd as administrator and type in:

 pip install pillow numpy